Cables of thin knots and bordered Heegaard Floer homology: Preliminaries on bordered Floer homology

 \psfrag{a1}{$\alpha_1$} \psfrag{a2}{$\alpha_2$} \psfrag{r0}{$\rho_0$} \psfrag{r1}{$\rho_1$} \psfrag{r2}{$\rho_2$} \psfrag{r3}{$\rho_3$} \psfrag{zz}{$z$} \psfrag{z}{$^z$}

-It turns out there is no $\Z$-grading on $\mathcal A$, $\cfa$ and $\cfd$.
-Instead, the elements are graded by left or right cosets of a subgroup corresponding to the image of periodic domains in a nonabelian group $G'$.
-For a general discussion of gradings, see Sections 3.3, 6.3, and 7.3 of \cite{bfh}.
-In our case, the elements of $G'$ are quadruples of half-integers, with multiplication given by
+It turns out there is no $\Z$-grading on $\mathcal A$, $\cfa$ or $\cfd$.
+Instead, the algebra and domains are graded by a nonabelian group $G$, and the left or right modules over the algebra are graded by left or right cosets of a subgroup of $G$.
+That subgroup is the image of periodic domains in $G$.
+For a general discussion of gradings, see \cite[Chapter 10]{bfh2}.
+In our case, the elements of $G$ are quadruples of half-integers $(a; b,c; d)$ with $b+c\in \Z$ and $d\in \Z$, with multiplication given by

+The first number is called the Maslov component of the grading, and the pair $(b,c)$ is the $spin^c$ component.
+The fourth number is used in the case of knots to encode the $U$ grading.

 The grading on $\mathcal A$ is given by